craig-rylance/StegExec/README.md

 # StegExec 🚀

 ## Overview
-StegExec is a fully automated Proof of Concept for embedding XOR-encrypted shellcode within an image file.
+StegExec (Steganography Executor) is a fully automated Proof of Concept for embedding XOR-encrypted shellcode within an image file.
 The project encrypts the shellcode, injects it into the image, and compiles a custom C++ executable that, when launched, locates, decrypts, and executes the shellcode.
 This project demonstrates file steganography, memory manipulation, and antivirus evasion techniques for educational purposes.

 NOTE: I made this to learn more about steganography and antivirus evasion for my own career development.
 This is not intended to be used for malicious purposes.